wechaty/plugin-freshdesk/README.md

 wechaty.use(FreshdeskPlugin)
 ```

+1. `config.contact`: Whether to allow direct message to be sync with ticket reply. `false` to deny all, `true` for allow all; Supports contact id(`string`) and contact name(`RegExp`).
+You can also mix them in array.
 1. `config.room`: The room id of your service WeChat room.
 1. `config.at`: If set to `true`, customers need to use `@` to mention the bot when they want to ask questions.
-1. `config.webhookProxyUrl`: A `semee.io` link that you need to set it to receive the Freshdesk Webhook events.
+1. `config.webhookProxyUrl`: A `smee.io` link that you need to set it to receive the Freshdesk Webhook events.
     1. [smee.io - Webhook payload delivery service](https://smee.io/) - Receives payloads then sends them to your locally running application.
 1. `config.apiKey`: The API Key for your Freshdesk account.
     1. [Freshdesk API - How to find your API key](https://support.freshdesk.com/support/solutions/articles/215517-how-to-find-your-api-key)